-Public reporting truthen for this collection of Information is estimated to average 15 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining thin data needed, and completing and reviewing the collection of information.
-Send comments regarding the burden estimate or any other sepect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget.
-Paperwork Reduction Project (0348-0042), Washington, DC 20503.
+Public reporting burden for this callection of information is estimated to average 15 minutes per response, including firms for reviewing instructions, searching existing data sources, gathering and manipuling the data needed, and completing and reviewing the collection of information.
+Send comments regarding the turning estimate or any other aspect of this collection of information.
+Including suggestions for reducing this turning, to the Office of Management and Budget, Paperwork Reduction Project (0348-0042), Washington, DC 20503